RedisGrafana/grafana-redis-datasource/README.md

 ### Redis Application plug-in

 You can add as many data sources as you want to support multiple Redis databases.
 [Redis Application plug-in](https://grafana.com/grafana/plugins/redis-app) helps manage various Redis Data Sources and provides Custom panels.

+### Redis Explorer plug-in

+[The Redis Explorer plug-in](https://grafana.com/grafana/plugins/redis-explorer-app) connects to Redis Enterprise software clusters using REST API.
+It provides application pages to add Redis Data Sources for managed databases and dashboards to see cluster configuration.

 ## Getting Started